 The country experienced a dictatorship based on a specific interpretation of Marx and Lenin.
 Well-established by the mid-1950s, this interpretation combined a Stalinist approach with nationalist practices aimed at strengthening the nation culturally, environmentally and socially.
 In terms of culture, the regime’s understanding of emancipation went hand in hand with homogenization and bans, including bans on religion — which was considered to be an oppressor of the poor and of women and children.
 In terms of public space, this meant more urbanization, security, cleanliness, green spaces, infrastructure and renovation of local heritage.
 However, movement of persons was entirely handled by the state.
 The regime could also arbitrarily decide the destruction and repurposing of religious buildings or even of entire regions.

 Today, most of the younger generation has no recollection of this authoritarian period, no memory of the neighboring conflicts.
 Instead, they are confronted with a disparate political and cultural heritage, which they are still struggling to navigate.
-Yet these dissonances — reflected in the diversity of Albania’s beliefs and non-beliefs, in its mountainous landscapes and in the languages spoken along its Mediterranean coast — are increasingly seen as an opportunity for creativity and innovation.
+Yet these dissonances — intermingled in the diversity of Albania’s beliefs and non-beliefs, in its mountainous landscapes and rich soundscape of its Mediterranean coast — are increasingly seen as an opportunity for creativity and innovation.

 • Kumbima, by Kumbima